-Seneca Falls, NY is attracting all sorts of visitors, and we’re studying Susan B. Anthony’s life in Rochester, plus a historic Quaker Meeting House that’s being restored in Farmington. http://farmingtonmeetinghouse.org There’s much more to come as we study women’s heritage trails and the obstacles in the road.
+Currently, we’re studying a historic Quaker Meeting House that’s being restored in Farmington. http://farmingtonmeetinghouse.org There’s much more to learn as we study women’s heritage trails and obstacles on the paths.